Frequently Asked Questions

 Who owns Ooraminna Station Homestead?

-Ooraminna is approximately 600 acres of excised private pastoral land situated in the middle of Deep Well Cattle Station which belonged to the Hayes family for over a hundred years.
+Ooraminna is approximately 600 acres of excised private pastoral land situated in the middle of Deep Well Cattle Station, that belonged to the Hayes family for over a hundred years.

-The Deep Welll Homestead is about 40km away, and Ooraminna was established when Ted Egan built the flimset to make his film "The Drover's Boy".
-When teh fiml crew left, the Flimset remained and Jan and her husband Bill kept the buildings and generated furhtre developemnt with the hope to create a business to supsplement the Deep Well cattle enterprise by way of holding events, parties and weddings on the beautiful section of the station.
+The Deep Well Homestead is about 40km away, and Ooraminna was established when Ted Egan built the flimset to make his film "The Drover's Boy".
+When the film crew left, the set remained and Jan and her husband Bill kept the buildings and generated further development with the hope to create a business to supplement the Deep Well cattle enterprise by way of holding events, parties and weddings on the beautiful section of the station.

-We ask that you do not pass through any fences or gates onto Deep Well Station or Undoolya Station while enjoying the Ooraminna Prpoerty.
+Due to our location and the livestock nearby, we ask that you do not pass through any fences or gates onto Deep Well Station or Undoolya Station while enjoying the Ooraminna property.

 The Lookout